benzitohhh/c-the-hard-way/notes.md

 C
 *******

+   Libraries:

+      Libraries are a bunch of object files, grouped together in a single file.

+      /usr/lib       contains the standard libraries (i.e. libc.so, libc.a, libc.dylib etc..)

-   /usr/include   should contain the standard library header files (i.e. stdio.h etc)
+      /usr/include   contains header files for the standrad libraries (i.e. stdio.h etc)

-   /usr/lib       should contain the the standard library implementations.

       Static libaries have .a extension (i.e. libc.a, libm.a etc).
-   They are a collection of .o files (object files), grouped together using the ar archiver utility.

-   Dynamic libaries have .so extension (i.e. libc.so, etc...).
+      Dynamic libaries have .so extension or .dylib on OSX (i.e. libc.so, libc.dylib etc..)

-   You can see which libraries have been dynamically linked by running:
+      You can see which libraries have been dynamically linked by running: ldd <executable>        # on Linux
-      ldd <executable>
+         otool -L <executable>   # on OSX

 Strings are just arrays of chars.